HesselM/rpicross_notes/06-xc-opencv.md

 ## Testing

-To test if OpenCV in compiled and installed properly we're going to [display an image on the RPi](http://docs.opencv.org/4.3.0/db/deb/tutorial_display_image.html).
-For this we need `links2` installed and an image.
-If you have installed the RPi Camera, you can use a previously taken test-image.
+To test if OpenCV is compiled and installed properly we're going to [display an image on the RPi](http://docs.opencv.org/4.3.0/db/deb/tutorial_display_image.html).
+For this we need an image on the RPi.
+If you have installed the Pi Camera, you can use a previously taken test-image.

 1. Create the build-dir and build the application
     ```